phossa2/di/README.md

   ];
   ```

   Autowiring can be turned on/off.
-Turn off autowiring will enable user to check
+Turning off autowiring will enable user to check
   any defintion errors without automatic loading.

   ```php